All about – Wellington

 Harrogate has an established link with Wellington, recognising the association between the two towns/cities from the Second World War.

 New Zealand air force crew were based in and around Harrogate and flew bombing raids over Germany from local airfields such as Linton-on-Ouse and Dishforth.
+Sadly, many lost their lives and twenty-three are laid to rest in the Commonwealth War Graves Cemetery at Stonefall in Harrogate, four of whom are from Wellington.